mickey9801/opencv_facerecognition/README.md

 python3 detect_main.py
 ```

-NB: The `Show` module in `Show.py` is used only for evaluate simple video capture in multi-threading manner.
+NB: The `Show` module in `Show.py` is used only for evaluating simple video capture in multi-threading manner.